afraelizondo/Diabetes_MachineLearning/README.md

 ### Balanced Random Forest Claasifier

-This technique consists in
+This technique consists in a variant of the Random Forest algorithm, which randomly samples the same number of observations from each class.

-By applying this algorithm,
+By applying this algorithm, we obtained the following results.

-In this ML Model there is an accuracy of
+In this ML Model there is an accuracy of 67.70%.

 <img width="327" alt="Screen Shot 2023-03-09 at 17 57 45" src="https://user-images.githubusercontent.com/114015620/224188046-61a62dfd-e76a-4f4f-a6f9-2686612e806c.png">